The Race to Push

 branch, which could be very stale.

 So early on, when you clicked on the complete button in a PR, the PR controller would attempt to push that same merge commit object to the target branch.
 However, since you typically created the merge commit and then had to wait for code review comments, builds, etc, it was almost certain that the push would fail because of the same race we’ve been discussing here.
 So originally we had a second button that the dev could click to recreate the merge commit, and then try again to push.
 And devs would have to sit there and click “create merge”, then hope that they click “complete” fast enough that their merge commit was still valid.
 The obvious fix here was: when a dev clicks the button to complete the PR, just assume that the merge commit that currently exists is already stale, and create a new one before pushing.
 Even better, sit there in a loop and keep recreating the merge commit and attempting to push, until it succeeds in performing a fast-forward push on the target branch.
-Of course, if there is an actual conflict on the files that you edited, the merge creation will fail and tell you to fix the conflict, but aside from that outcome, once you click the button, your changes are guaranteed to get accepted into master.
+Of course, if there is an actual conflict on the files that you edited, the merge creation will fail and tell you to fix the conflict, but aside from that outcome, once you click the button, your changes are guaranteed to get accepted into main.

 … well not quite.
 The issue with leaving the solution there is that the server ends up doing an enormous amount of wasted work.
 If you imagine that 400 people are all trying to complete their PRs at once, and that none of them have any merge conflicts, what will happen is: